ElliottLandsborough/tbingo/README.md

 ## Output

 Numbers are highlighted when run in bash.
+Visible in the `Execute` step of a [recent completed CircleCI build](https://app.circleci.com/pipelines/github/ElliottLandsborough/tbingo/123/workflows/ce3041f9-a185-49df-8e6a-95507031a201/jobs/123).

 ```bash
 There were 3 wins and 0 losses.